Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 To be eligible for registration under the Designs Act, a design must meet the following six requirements:

-• The design must be new or original, without prior publication or use in any country prior to the application date for registration.
+• The design must be new or original, without prior publication or use in any country before the application date for registration.

 • The design should pertain to the features of shape, configuration, pattern, or ornamentation applied or applicable to an article.
 Therefore, designs of industrial plans, layouts, and installations are not eligible for registration under the Act.